Brodski/resume/resume.md

   - Part of a DevOps/SRE team, contributing to deployment processes and quality assurance.
   - Routinely accessed virtual machines (VMs) via SSH to execute and develop various scripts.
 Used command-line tools to navigate the internal file system of the VMs to locate log files, view, filter, and analyze logs for troubleshooting and performance monitoring.
   - Developed a Flask/Python-based proxy server to streamline traffic and facilitate data retrieval from a MongoDB database.
-  - Wrote a Python-based testing tool for quality assurance of a DHCP server cluster, utilizing the hypervisor's API for precise control over both worker and master virtual machines during stress testing.
+  - Wrote a Python-based testing tool for quality assurance on a DHCP server cluster, utilizing the hypervisor's API for precise control over both worker and master virtual machines during stress testing.
   - Deployed docker apps, running Telegraf, to gather metrics from the VMs running the DHCP servers.
 It streamed data into our Splunk server for real-time data analysis.
 I also created a Splunk dashboard to visualize and examine the data.
   - Helped build a new test environment for an existing project in AWS by redeploying that project at a scaled-down cluster size.
 This involved researching company documents and working with the team that managed that project; editing configuration files like Terraform, then executing the deployment.
 ---